aomelanuk/DataCamp_-_Track_-_Data_Scientist_with_R_-_Course_02_-_Intermediate_R/README.md

 * [**Luka Ignjatović**](https://www.linkedin.com/in/lukaignjatovic/) - [GitHub](https://github.com/LukaIgnjatovic)

+## Acknowledgments

+* The course is taught by [Filip Schouwenaars](https://www.datacamp.com/instructors/filipsch).
+* All the accompanying files and initial code from this course are the property of their respective authors and DataCamp.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-* The course is taught by [Filip Schouwenaars](https://www.datacamp.com/instructors/filipsch).
-* All the accompanying files from this course are the property of their authors and DataCamp.